Frequently Asked Questions

 - How would you characterize your style of shooting?
 Do you take a lot of posed pictures or mostly candid?
 Do you go for artistic or dramatic shots?

-I like to think that I mix my shooting to include a lot of the spectrum of styles from artistic and dramatic to candid and documentary.
+Our style is almost totally candid, but I like to think that we mix our shooting to include a lot of the spectrum of styles from artistic and dramatic to candid and documentary.
 I really try to capture 'moments' that you will treasure for many years, and if I can capture those moments in a dramatic way through the use of natural light and shadows, I will.
 Some portion of time, though, will be taking posed shots, both of ones you want with family and friends, and those romantic shots we plan together.

 - Do you take video as well?

-Yes, at your specific request, I can take video of some of the more important actions, like 'the Kiss', the rings, first dance, cake cutting, dancing, etc. Obviously, I can't take video of the whole event since I have to devote most of my time to taking still shots.
-However, if I miss a still shot because I'm taking video, I can extract a fairly high quality still from the video during the editing phase of my workflow.
-For example, if I video the first dance, and you would like some still shots of the dance, I can extract them from the video for you.
-If you decide to hire a separate videographer, we can coordinate so we don't trip over each other.
+Yes, at your specific request, I can take video of some of the more important actions, like 'the Kiss', the rings, first dance, cake cutting, dancing, etc. If you decide to hire a separate videographer, we can coordinate so we don't trip over each other.

 - How much of your fee do you require up front and when is the rest of it to be paid to you?